-7. Please give details of why you consider the Local Plan is not legally compliant or is unsound or fails to comply with the duty co-operate.
+7. Please give details of why you consider the Proposed Modifications to the Submission Warwick District Local Plan are not legally compliant or are unsound.
 Please be as precise as possible.
-If you wish to support the legal compliance or soundness of the Local Plan or its compliance with the duty to cooperate, please also use this box to set out your comments.
+If you wish to support the legal compliance or soundness of the Proposed Modifications, please also use this box to set out your comments.